Joel Embiid NBA Playoffs Player Props: 76ers vs. Nets

-Joel Embiid and the rest of the Philadelphia 76ers hit the court versus the Brooklyn Nets in the NBA Playoffs on Monday, at 7:30 PM ET.
+Joel Embiid will hope to make a difference for the Philadelphia 76ers at 7:30 PM on Thursday versus the Brooklyn Nets in the 2023 NBA Playoffs.

-In this piece we'll dive into Embiid's stats and trends, helping you make good predictions on prop bets.

 Joel Embiid Prop Bets vs. the Nets